Author: Ana Lucic.

 We find that explanations generated by MC-BRP help users understand why models make large errors in predictions (SQ1), but do not have a significant impact on support in deploying the model (SQ2) , trust in the model (SQ3), or perceptions of the model’s performance (SQ4).
-In the graphs below, participants the Treatment group are shown MC-BRP explanations while participants in the Control group are not given any explanation.
+In the graphs below, participants in the Treatment group are shown MC-BRP explanations while participants in the Control group are not given any explanation.

-We also compare the distributions of answers to the four subjective questions between Practitioners and Researchers based on in the treatment group (i.e., those who saw MC-BRP explanations).
+We also compare the distributions of answers to the four subjective questions between Practitioners and Researchers based on users in the treatment group (i.e., those who saw MC-BRP explanations).
 We find that a similar proportion of Researchers and Practitioners believe they understand why the model makes large errors in predictions (SQ1), but the results for the other three questions are quite different.
-Researchers are more in favor of supporting deployment of the model (SQ2), are more likely to trust the model (SQ3) and believe it has reasonable predictions (SQ4) in comparison to Practitioners.
+Researchers are more in favor of supporting deployment of the model (SQ2), are more likely to trust the model (SQ3) and more believe it has reasonable predictions (SQ4) in comparison to Practitioners.
 This suggests that our user study population is fairly heterogeneous and that users from different background have different criteria for deploying or trusting a model, and varying levels of confidence regarding the accuracy of its outcomes.

 MC-BRP has been introduced in Why Does My Model Fail?
 Contrastive Local Explanations for Retail Forecasting, which won the Best Student Paper (CS) award at the 2020 ACM Conference on Fairness, Accountability, and Transparency.